fcbg-hnp-vr/VR-Environment-GenAI-Server/README.md

 You can run it as a TCP server to interface it with a [Unity client](https://github.com/fcbg-hnp-vr/VR-Environment-GenAI-Unity), to get the fully-fledged AI/VR application.

+> This is a public archive, development continues at [HugoFara/speech-to-world-server](https://github.com/HugoFara/speech-to-world-server)!

 This is a use case of generative AI to build a complete VR scenery.
 It was developed at the [Fondation Campus Biotech Geneva](https://fcbg.ch/), in collaboration with the [Laboratory of Cognitive Science](https://www.epfl.ch/labs/lnco/),